railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/index.rst

  partners and contacts than offered by the :mod:`base` module.
  It shows how to use the company calendar, and discusses how a call center can use the Open ERP system.*

+.. todo:: isn't there a module for this? mention it, then!

 .. raw:: html

     <div class="all-toctree">